Here’s how you can upgrade to new Linux Mint versions using the Mint upgrade tool, i.e. mintupgrade GUI with actual upgrade process screenshots.

-If you are looking for detailed upgrade steps to the recently released Linux Mint 21 Vanessa, read this guide 👉 upgrade-linux-mint-21-from-20-3
+If you are looking for detailed upgrade steps to the recently released Linux Mint 21 “Vanessa” and 21.1 “Vera”, read this guide 👉 Upgrading to Linux Mint 21.0 and 21.1

 Linux Mint Upgrade Tool

-The Linux Mint team announced that they built a new utility to upgrade the Linux Mint’s significant versions.
+The Linux Mint team announced a few months back, that they built a new utility to upgrade the Linux Mint’s significant versions.
 It’s called the “mintupgrade2”.
-It is currently under development and planned for upgrading to the major versions—for example, Linux Mint 20 to 21 and not the minor version upgrades.
+Development is complete, and It is currently under the support and planning for upgrading to the major versions—for example, Linux Mint 20 to 21 and not the minor version upgrades.

 Although you can upgrade the versions using the standard apt commands, the Mint team believes significant version upgrades are tricky.
 It would be difficult for the new users to perform a seamless upgrade because it involves the terminal and a set of complex steps with commands.